This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 You will get to enjoy Siyeh Creek as it rushes down by the Going-to-the-Sun Road, plus the views of the surrounding peaks are stunning here.

-Good to Know: Two challenging yet popular hikes start at Siyeh Bend: Piegan Pass Trail and Siyeh Pass Trail.
+GOOD TO KNOW: Two challenging yet popular hikes start at Siyeh Bend: Piegan Pass Trail and Siyeh Pass Trail.

 Best Stops on Going-to-the-Sun Road